The Fregenet Foundation is a non-profit corporation dedicated to providing early childhood education to children from low-income families in Ethiopia.

 - Provide high quality early education as a means to overcome poverty, reduce AIDS, gender inequality and political oppression to needy children would otherwise receive no education or a deeply inferior one.

 - Make education central to the community and remove obstacles to education such as health, poverty, hunger, confidence, lack of information and despair.

 - Establish bonds between our students in Ethiopia and children all over the world by sponsoring music, travel, language and cultural education programs.

 - Monitor and assist Fregenet Kidan Lehitsanat graduates with tutoring, meals, and other essential resources as they continue their education after they leave our school

-The first Fregenet School (Fregenet Kidan Lehitsanat) opened its doors in Addis Ababa, Ethiopia, in the fall of 2004, and enrolled 31 children of ages 4 to 6 from a small and impoverished community in Addis Abeba.
-The student body was comprised of 16 girls and 15 boys from poor families, and HIV/AIDS orphans.
-In the school’s seventh year of operation, the number of students enrolled has grown to 286.
+The first Fregenet School (Fregenet Kidan Lehitsanat) opened its doors in Addis Ababa, Ethiopia, in the fall of 2004, and enrolled 31 children of ages 4 to 6 from a small and impoverished community in Addis Abeba.†The student body was comprised of 16 girls and 15 boys from poor families, and HIV/AIDS orphans.
+In the school’s tenth year of operation, the number of students enrolled has grown to 286.
 Out of the 286 students total, 169 students are from preschool to 4th grade at Fregenet School and 117 of them are from grade 5 to grade 8 in a near by public school.